turboapps/docs/reference/command_line/try.md

 > turbo try --route-block=ip://*.facebook.com chrome
 ```

-An ini-based **route-file** defines in a header protocol and action describing how following rules should be interpreted.
-The example file below blocks all traffic and unblock local network 192.168.198.0/24 and all turbo.net and spoon.net subdomains:
+Another options is to use an INI based **route-file** which defines rules for blocking and allowing network traffic.
+The example below blocks all network traffic and then unblocks 192.168.198.0/24 and all turbo.net and spoon.net subdomains:
 ```
 [ip-block]
 *